-Two recent cases illustrate the complexity of applying a generally pre-internet age copyright statute to current commercial settings.
+There is no shortage of cases illustrating the complexity of applying a generally preinternet age copyright statute to current commercial settings.
 Capitol Records, LLC v.
-ReDigi, Inc addressed whether the first sale doctrine embodied in Section 109 of the Copyright Act, 46 which allows the lawful owner of a copyrighted work to sell or otherwise dispose of possession of it without obligation to the copyright owner, protected transactions enabled by an internet service that allowed users to sell legally acquired digital musical files to other subscribers - in the process, relinquishing possession of the seller's own digital music file.
-47 Distinguishing this practice from that of disposition of a tangible, physical CD, the district court answered in the negative, citing the technologically correct fact that such digital file transfers implicated not merely distributions of the files but also the unauthorised creation of copies.
-The court acknowledged the controversial nature of the issue (and to some, the anomaly of distinguishing the transfer of a physical versus a digital copy of a sound recording where presumably only one copy remained following the digital transfer), but it held that it was bound to follow the text of the statute.
-The anomalous result was, the court concluded, a matter for Congress, not the courts, to correct.
-The decision was affirmed on appeal.
-48
+ReDigi, Inc51 provides one noteworthy example.
+The district court there addressed whether the first-sale doctrine embodied in Section 109 of the Copyright Act, 52 which allows the lawful owner of a copyrighted work to sell or otherwise dispose of it without obligation to the copyright owner, protected transactions enabled by an internet service that allowed users to sell legally acquired digital musical files to other subscribers - in the process relinquishing possession of the seller's own digital music file.
+53 Distinguishing this practice from that of disposition of a tangible, physical CD, the district court answered in the negative, citing the technologically correct fact that such digital file transfers implicated not merely distributions of files but also the unauthorised creation of copies.
+54 The court acknowledged the controversial nature of the issue (and, to some, the anomaly of distinguishing the transfer of a physical versus a digital copy of a sound recording where presumably only one copy remained following the digital